davidkml/vc-made-simple/docs/COMMANDS.md

 ## checkout branch
 **Usage**: `vms checkout branch <branchname>`

-**Description**: Switch branches and update files in the current working directory with the versions as they exist in the given branch.
+**Description**: Switches branches and update files in the current working directory with the versions as they exist in the given branch.
 - output warning prompt to user along with information about files that may be updated
 - if user answers `n`, abort without changing state
 - if user answers `y`, move the HEAD pointer to point to the given branch and write or overwrite files in the current directory with the versions as they exist in the commit with the given id.